-With a hot shoe speedlight, we can often just tilt the flash head up, to bounce the flash onto the ceiling, or of course, rotate it to bounce on a side or rear wall, flash aimed back over your shoulder maybe, up high.
+With a hot shoe speedlight, we can often just tilt the flash head up, to bounce the flash onto the ceiling, or rotate it to bounce on a side or rear wall, flash aimed back over your shoulder maybe, up high.
 I certainly don't want to leave out walls, their level angles can be great lighting from the side, and the ceiling is not always possible.
 Just talking, but if nothing else, bouncing off of someones white shirt can work great too (a bit like an umbrella or reflector), the shirt is a lot larger than the tiny flash head, and it is an off-camera angle.
 Walls may be less likely to be white, and flash will be colored by wall color, but walls can offer better lighting angles, and can be closer than ceilings.
 However #3 is less applicable, the wall is on one side of the room.
 And of course, umbrellas are a similar (bounce) situation, but which can be positioned optimally, wherever we want them.

-But speaking of #3 and ceilings, if the path goes additional distance up to the ceiling and back down, then the rest of the room simply lights up (if the room is not too large).
+But speaking of ceilings and lighting the room, if the path goes additional distance up to the ceiling and back down, then the rest of the room simply lights up (if the room is not too large).
 The difference in distances (in the room) is simply a smaller percentage of the longer bounce light path (which also requires substantially more flash power).
 An alternative to more power is to reduce power requirements, with wider aperture, higher ISO, or closer subject distance.
 We said before that flash exposure could only be correct at one distance from the source, but the bounce light travels up to ceiling and back down, and most places in the room are in fact at about that same distance from the ceiling, measured that way... so the entire (small) room is nearly equally exposed, more or less.
 Not without limits, and bounce requires more flash power, but try it, it really works (if the room is not too large, or ceiling too high).
 Bounce flash has other great properties too (very soft light, Part 3 here), and is a wonderful effect at most opportunities with hot shoe flash.
 We can bounce on a rear or side white wall too, which creates soft light, and can be excellent lighting, but wall geometry does not have the same even illumination properties over the room distances that ceiling bounce has.

 For a hot shoe flash, bounce ought to be the standard routine case whenever bounce is possible.

-Beginners don't always recognize much of this yet in the lighting results, but the longer we look and the harder we try, the more we see, and the more we learn to see (the more we cannot avoid noticing automatically).
-Only then we start getting the idea about what we are trying to do, but did not realize before.
+Learning: Beginners don't always recognize much of this yet in the lighting results, but the longer and harder we actually try to see, the more we learn to see (and then the more we cannot avoid noticing automatically).
+This is not difficult, it is all there to see, but it is NOT a skill learned overnight.
+Starting out, we do have to consciously think about “seeing”, and only then we start getting the idea about what we are trying to do, but had no clue about before.
 Creating and seeing the shadows is pretty much what lighting is all about.
-It is actually about the shadows — those gradients of tonal shading caused by those shadows is the product of the picture.
-I don't necessarily mean any specific shadows, I mean just Not abysmally flat or without detail.
+Try a shot like with this with no bounce card, with the card pulled halfway out, and another all the way out — and think about what you see.
+Note however, in contrast, if we want to hide such shadow differences, like a case of excessive wrinkles, you might prefer a stronger fill (closer to the main light level at the subject) from a much larger light (large umbrella), for softer more flat lighting.
+But lighting is actually about the shadows — those gradients of tonal shading caused by those shadows is the product of the picture.
+I don't necessarily mean any specific shadows, I just mean “pleasing” and “natural”, NOT abysmally flat or without detail.
 We must learn to look.
-Seeing is not easy at first, but the trick is to start thinking about it.
-Seeing is the first step of getting the idea of what our lighting is trying to do.
-If you are a beginner, I am trying to point out that this idea is what it is about.
-More about seeing.
+It becomes obvious, when we learn what we’re looking for.

-Don't stand too close for bounce - stand back just a bit, and instead zoom in if necessary, perhaps back at 6 or 8 feet from human subjects.
-For two reasons: a) to help prevent raccoon eye socket shadows from a steep overhead light angle, and of course, b) proper portrait perspective requires that much distance anyway (to avoid enlarging noses).
-A bounce card helps fill this scene (and those eye sockets), just don't overdo it.
-And as importantly, it creates the catch lights in eyes (Yes, I am aware I am repeating a few things, it seems a good plan).
-You can see these results, so much of the skill is to watch your results to judge the desirable degree of this frontal fill.
-A bit helps, but do think about it.
+This picture here was TOO CLOSE, only about 4 feet, and the nose is enlarged too much.
+Stepping back a bit can only help it, always at least six feet, and a couple more is better.
+She's too young to care, but ladies don't like that.
+You can SEE these results, so much of the skill is to watch your results to judge the desirable degree of this frontal fill.
+Every bit helps, so do think about it.
 Not so much flat fill as to wipe out all traces of your soft bounce gradient shadows.
 The only trick is to be able to actually "see" your results.
 You have control — you don't have to pull the bounce card all the way up (but it is often about right).
 Experiment some, see what is possible (seeing more situations is called experience).

 Camera M mode is very popular for indoor flash (where the ambient is dim and insignificant).
 The TTL flash is still automatic flash exposure in any camera mode, even M manual.
-If we set the same f/5 aperture in camera M or A mode, the TTL flash automation will do the same thing in either - f/5 is f/5, and there is no difference to the flash or its automatic TTL exposure.
+If we set the same f/5 aperture in camera M or A mode, the TTL flash automation will do the same thing in either, f/5 is f/5, and there is no difference to the flash or its automatic TTL exposure.
 All camera A mode does is set a shutter speed too, probably always an automatic 1/60 second Minimum when indoors with flash.
-This 1/60 second is not correct for the indoor ambient, which normally needs it to be much slower.
+This 1/60 second is a limit, not a correct exposure for the indoor ambient, which normally needs it to be much slower.
 Reach up and turn the flash off, and you'll see shutter drop to 1/15 or maybe 1/2 second (indoors).
-But since we are using flash anyway, this 1/60 is just a more reasonable Minimum shutter speed with flash (BTW, camera Slow Sync flash mode would override to let camera A mode use the slow shutter, actually metered for the ambient).
+But since we are using flash anyway, this 1/60 is just a more reasonable Minimum shutter speed with flash than much slower (BTW, camera Slow Sync flash mode would override to let camera A mode use the slow shutter, actually metered for the ambient).
 However, if outdoors in daylight, the shutter is much faster (as metered in bright light, but limited with flash by Maximum sync speed), and yes, we need to match that ambient then (sunlight intensity is overwhelmingly important).
 But indoors, ambient is typically dim and insignificant and easily ignored, which is why we're using flash.

 In general, a fast shutter speed (maximum sync speed) solves so much for indoor flash, and camera M mode can provide that.
 However, some people like a somewhat slower shutter speed, maybe 1/60 second, to intentionally pick up a little bit of the warming orange incandescent room light.
 Sometimes we tend to like the warming effect, if not overdone.
 Camera M mode allows control of ambient with shutter speed.

-The bounce card discussed here is instead a small card allowing the light to continue up unimpeded to the ceiling, which still does the bounce on the ceiling from an off-camera angle as the major light source.
-More finesse involved here.
+The bounce card discussed here is instead a small pull-out card (in the picture) allowing the light to continue up unimpeded to the ceiling, which still does the bounce on the ceiling from an off-camera angle as the major light source.
+You can adjust the card height for more finesse here.
 The small card adds a little direct frontal fill (filling whatever shadows it sees, shadows a bit lighter, less dark and harsh), and the card adds catch light sparkle in the eyes, but the bounce still does the lighting and makes the shadows.

 How large a card?
 I can't answer exactly, but the built in card works really well.
 Bounce card size is related to the direct flash distance, and to the distance to ceiling and back down (and reflection loss there).
 Close direct distance increases effect of the card, and far ceiling height reduces the bounce illumination.
 We are trying to balance these, with the card being half or less of the ceiling illumination.
 Extreme direct distance possibly may need a little more card, but less than you might imagine, because the bounce path is also longer and weaker there too.
 Even then, even for groups, the pullout card seems a great size.
 Never swamp the bounce with fill.
 Pay attention, watch your results, do what you see you need to do, practice makes perfect, yada yada.